Fentanyl-Client/Microsoft-Login/README.md

+## ⚠️ Archived

+This project is no longer maintained.

 # Microsoft Login
 A Java library for Minecraft cheats to log into Microsoft.
 This is designed to simplify the overall process.